sohang3112/apl/languages/j/README.md

 Sohang
 Hello, Sohang
 ```
+- [Rank conjunction `"`](https://www.jsoftware.com/help/learning/07.htm) can be used to apply a function on a particular axis.
+Similar to APL's Each `¨` for element wise operation.
 - [This SO answer](https://stackoverflow.com/a/5087557/12947681) shows how to use [Power `^:`](http://www.jsoftware.com/help/dictionary/d202n.htm) to repeatedly apply a function to a value a number of times:

 ```j